-71 Interviews with several Tuareg leaders, Agadez, November 2019 and October 2021.
+&lt;sup>71 Interviews with several Tuareg leaders, Agadez, November 2019 and October 2021.

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement no 870724.
-Unless otherwise indicated, the views expressed are attributable only to the authors in a personal capacity and not to any institution with which they are associated, nor do they necessarily reflect the views or policy of the European Commission.
-For more information on the PREVEX project, see http://www.prevex-balkan-mena.eu.
-38 negotiations entering with violent extremists.
+When armed resistance seems not viable, resilience of local communities affected by violent extremism can come also through different forms of bargain or negotiation.
+It is the case of the many communities which have decided to prevent the violent outcomes of extremism by negotiations entering with violent extremists.
 The number of constraints to which communities are subjected in Tillabéri makes the choice of entering negotiations a forced one.
-However, strategically speaking, such a choice is also dictated by the lack of any other viable options, as many communities choose to engage in negotiations often after having already experienced devastation and looting at the hand of violent extremists.
+However, strategically speaking, such a choice is also dictated by the lack of any other viable options, many communities choose to engage in negotiations often after having already experienced devastation and looting at the hand of violent extremists.
 In the case of Tillabéri, the pressure and violence to which communities have been exposed at the hand of the Islamic State Greater Sahara (ISGS) has left them few rooms of negotiations, and some had to accept a relationship of 'control' and the human costs of having male and female youth being forcibly taken from the village.